 Referred to for many years as Whidby City, this plot of land housed a lumber mill long before Oak Harbor developer Bob Sebo built Bayview Center in the early 1970s.
 The land changed hands and Goosefoot purchased nine acres of the overall plot of land from the Myers Group in 2005.

 Goosefoot owns the Goose Community Grocer, one of the shopping center’s anchors.
 Profits from the store are distributed to nonprofits that serve South Whidbey Island.
-We currently lease to Bayview Appliance & Mattress Center, The Big W Restaurant, Bob Bowling Rustics, Casey’s Crafts, and Jester’s Keep.
+We currently lease to Bayview Appliance & Mattress Center, Bob Bowling Rustics, Casey’s Crafts, and Jester’s Keep.

 Retail Spaces Available at Bayview Center